cran/RoBMA/README.md

 library(RoBMA)
 #> Loading required namespace: runjags
 #> module RoBMA loaded
+#> Loading required namespace: mvtnorm
-#> This is a preview of the 2.0 version of the RoBMA package.
+#> This is a 2.0 version of the RoBMA package (see NEWS for detailed overview of the changes).

 data("Bem2011", package = "RoBMA")
 Bem2011